What do you think of when you see a puzzle piece?

 Unity in the body of Christ happens when we allow others to use their God-given gifts to minister to one another.
 We have to be careful not to think others are to be just like us.
+No person is like another, just like no homeschool mom is like another homeschool mom.
 We all need to be just like Christ in the unique way He is making us as part of His kingdom.

 Only by allowing God to shape and mold us can we fit into the exact place He has for us.
 This may mean we are ”rubbing shoulders” with some unexpected people and being called to come together with others who are not at all like us.
 That is okay.

 Coming together in our uniqueness is what sets us apart from the world.
 We choose not to fall into comparison traps or in judging others on their walk with God.